 Blog

-Sesamoiditis can be painful and prevent you from participating in certain activities.
-To learn more about this condition, please consult with one of the specialists from Thornhill Foot Clinic.
+Bunions progressively worsen over time and may cause walking in your shoes to become difficult.
+To learn more about bunions, please consult with one of the specialists from Thornhill Foot Clinic.
 Our chiropodists will assess your condition and provide you with quality foot and ankle treatment.

 Symptoms